highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/03.assignment-clients/01.baking/docs.md

 #### Baking an Avatar

+Your avatar is usually not on your Asset Server.
+But, it is possible upload an avatar's .fbx and .fst to the asset server in a domain.
+If you do so, the avatar would only be accessible in that particular domain.

-If you need an avatar to stay in your domain, you have to upload it to your Asset Server.
-The avatar or .fst file contains a texdir - something with which you can specify where to load textures from.
+If you decide to upload an avatar to the asset server in your domain, there are some things you should keep in mind.
+* The avatar's .fst file contains a texdir - something with which you can specify where to load textures from.

-If you try baking an .fst with a texdir, the textures for the baked avatar will fail to load.
+* If you try baking an .fst with a texdir, the textures for the baked avatar will fail to load.
 You can either
     * Not bake the avatar by unchecking the box "Use baked (optimized) version" in the Asset Browser.
     * Upload an .fst file without a texdir.